uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 current_chunk_embeddings = embeddings[:1]
 ```

-Now we iterate over the sentences:
+We then iterate over the sentences:

 ```python
 for i in range(1, len(sentences)):
     ...
 ```

-In every iteration we compute the internal cohesion and the closeness of the current sentence to the current chunk:
+At every iteration we compute the internal cohesion and the closeness of the current sentence to the current chunk:

 ```python
 sentence = sentences[i]